 Yankee Doodle

-Yankee Doodle Nursery Rhyme Yankee Doodle went to town, Riding on a pony.
-He stuck a feather in his cap.
-And called it macaroni.
-Yankee Doodle, Fa, So, La.
-Yankee Doodle Dandy.
-Yankee Doodle, Fa, So, La.
-Buttermilk and Brandy.…
+Yankee Doodle went to town, Riding on a pony.
+He stuck a feather in his cap, And called it macaroni.
+Yankee Doodle, keep it up, Yankee Doodle dandy, Mind the music and the step, And with the girls be handy.…

 Ride A Cock Horse to Banbury Cross

-Ride A Cock Horse to Banbury Cross Nursery Rhyme by Mother Goose Ride a cockhorse to Banbury Cross, To see a fine lady upon a white horse; Rings on her fingers and bells on her toes, She shall have music…
+Ride A Cock Horse to Banbury Cross Ride a cock horse to Banbury Cross, To see a fine lady upon a white horse; Rings on her fingers and bells on her toes, She shall have music wherever she goes.
+Unveiling…

 Monday’s Child

-Monday’s Child Nursery Rhyme Monday’s child is fair of face Tuesday’s child is full of grace, Wednesday’s child is full of woe, Thursday’s child has far to go, Friday’s child is loving and giving, Saturday’s child works hard for a…
+Monday’s child is fair of face, Tuesday’s child is full of grace, Wednesday’s child is full of woe, Thursday’s child has far to go, Friday’s child is loving and giving, Saturday’s child works hard for a living, But the child…

 No Coward Soul is Mine

-No Coward Soul is Mine By Emily Bronte No Coward Soul is Mine No trembler in the world’s storm-troubled sphere I see Heaven’s glories shine And Faith shines equal arming me from Fear O God within my breast Almighty ever-present…
+No Coward Soul is Mine No trembler in the world’s storm troubled sphere I see Heaven’s glories shine And Faith shines equal arming me from Fear O God within my breast Almighty ever-present Deity Life, which in me has rest,…

 The Heart of a Woman